phmatray/Ducky/docs/general/advanced-topics/immutable-state-management.md

 ## Conclusion: Immutability is Essential

-Immutability is a cornerstone of reliable, predictable state management in R3dux.
-By enforcing immutability, R3dux ensures that your application’s state transitions are clear, traceable, and free from unintended side effects.
+Immutability is a cornerstone of reliable, predictable state management in Ducky.
+By enforcing immutability, Ducky ensures that your application’s state transitions are clear, traceable, and free from unintended side effects.
 This not only makes your application easier to develop and debug but also lays the foundation for scalable, maintainable code that can grow with your application’s needs.

-Embracing immutability in your R3dux applications will lead to better performance, simpler code, and more robust applications that are easier to maintain and extend.
+Embracing immutability in your Ducky applications will lead to better performance, simpler code, and more robust applications that are easier to maintain and extend.